 Schools: Studies in Education

 "Attendance is a big problem at my school.
 This is true for many learning institutions in New York City, but here we serve a population where many of the students have not had positive experiences in the classroom.
 Some have trauma around this, some struggle academically, and some have just not made school a priority in their lives and old habits are hard to break.
 My colleagues are dedicated.
 Our class sizes: small.
 Our pedagogy: dynamic, creative, interesting, and socially situated within the worlds they inhabit.
 Frankly, we work our butts off.
 And still, I only have four students."

 "The Logic of Teaching Math"

-"There is a deeply held belief among my students (and, as stated above, many adults) that they just don't have the chromosome that allows them to appreciate the beauty of the quadratic formula.
-For at least the first month with every new class I teach, it feels like most of my work is to get everyone to quiet their fears, be open to the possibility of success, and question this "truth" they constructed that they are really bad at math."
+"There is a deeply held belief among my students that they just don't have the chromosome that allows them to appreciate the beauty of the quadratic formula.
+For at least the first month with every new class I teach, it feels like most of my work is to get everyone to quiet their fears, be open to the possibility of success, and question this 'truth' they constructed that they are really bad at math."

 "Fierce Women Directors at the 2016 Tribeca Film Festival"

 "Who run the world?
 Girls!
 Well, not quite yet, but the women filmmakers at the 2016 Tribeca Film Festival are taking on issues that will help move us in the right direction.
 From documentaries and feature films to virtual reality shorts, we profile just a few of the fierce female directors that will be at the 2016 Tribeca Film Festival."

 "Still Sippin' on Some Sizzurp: Codeine Cocktails and the Passing Moment in Youth Substance Abuse"

 "Do a YouTube search for lean or sizzurp, and many how-to videos pop up.
 Disembodied hands combine dark bottles of thick purple liquid, ice cubes, and soda in double stacked white foam cups."